Preschool Information and questions contact: Lara Stanton 508-996-3926 firstname.lastname@example.org

 - What is the attendance policy?

 Children are expected to attend school every day that it is in session except in the event of illness or for other acceptable reasons.
 We strongly discourage families from taking vacations when school is in session.
 It is important for children to receive continuous instruction; every day missed sets a child back and creates added pressure on the child and on the teachers.
 If your child is going to be absent, you must call Cushman School to let us know.
 Otherwise, you will receive an automated phone call from the district.
-If you know the night before, you may call us at 508-996-3926 and leave a message on our student absence line.
+To report an absence, please call 508-996-3926 option 1 and leave a message on our student absence line.

 - Please explain the lunch program.